bodin/pdf-templates/README.md

   margin dimension for right

 width = "int"
-  only available on image
-  sets the image width
+  only available on image and table elements sets the image width in px, sets the table width in %

 height = "int"
   only available on image